starlightromero/TINFA-travis-ci/README.md

-# This is not financial advice
+# This Is Not Financial Advice

+TravisCI pipeline